Downlink Performance of Superimposed Pilots in Massive MIMO systems: Effect of Pilot Contamination on the Downlink

 \subsection{Superimposed Pilots}

-When employing superimposed pilots, the estimate of the channel is obtained from pilots that are transmitted at a reduced power alongside the data.
-In \cite{upadhya2016superimposed}, the channel is estimated using both iterative data-aided and non-iterative methods.
-To derive the DL SINR, for the sake of simplicity, we restrict our attention to the channel estimate obtained using the non-iterative method only.
-Since the quality of the channel estimate obtained by the iterative method is better than that of the non-iterative one, the DL SINR obtained when the non-iterative method is employed serves as a lower bound for the DL SINR when the iterative method is employed.
-The LS estimate of the channel using the non-iterative method can be written as \cite{upadhya2016superimposed}
+When employing SP, the estimate of the channel is obtained from pilots that are transmitted at a reduced power alongside the data.
+The LS estimate of the channel can be written as \cite{upadhya2016superimposed}